The Aging Process: Signs, Effects, and What to Expect as You Get Older

 Due to the effects of aging on their bones, seniors are at a higher risk for fractures.
 That's a big reason why a seemingly simple fall can have serious health consequences for an older person.

 As well, many seniors discover that they are a bit shorter than they used to be.
-On average, men lose about five centimeters by the age of 80, and women lose about eight.13
+On average, men lose about five centimeters by the age of 80, and women lose about eight, according to research in the American Journal of Epidemiology.

 Why do you shrink as you age?
 It happens partly due to bone loss and partly because the discs between the vertebrae in the spine flatten over time.
 As well, when we lose muscle mass in the torso, we can develop a more stooped posture that makes us appear shorter.
 (Exercises that focus on posture can often help restore a bit of height.)

 Although losing a few inches may not seem very significant, several studies tie height loss to increased health risks.
-For example, one study found that seniors who experience a rapid reduction in height are more likely to fracture a hip.14
+For example, a study in the Journal of Bone and Mineral Research found that seniors who experience a rapid reduction in height are more likely to fracture a hip.

 So how can you protect your bones?
 Here are some important steps to take: